db4rnR/aureuserp/.ai/guidelines/test-templates/php-attributes-standards.md

 ## Introduction

-This document defines the standards for using PHP attributes in tests for the AureusERP project.
+This document defines the standards for using PHP attributes in tests for the project.
 PHP attributes (introduced in PHP 8.0) provide a powerful way to add metadata to classes, methods, properties, and parameters, which can be used for test categorization, grouping, and other metadata.

 ## Standard Attribute Types